CMHAAorg/cmhaa-website/site/content/_index.md

   - type: spotlight_image_content
     image: img/ourvision.jpg
     title1: Our vision
-    content1: Our vision is for every Australian workplace to be a mentally healthy workplace, where businesses encourage people's mental wellness, and conversations about mental health are a part of people's working day.
+    content1: Our vision is for every Australian workplace to be mentally healthy, where businesses encourage people's mental wellness, and conversations about mental health are an everyday part of the working day.
     title2: Our mission
-    content2: Our mission is to drive improvements in the way Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based guidance and insights.
+    content2: Our mission is to drive improvements in the way Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing expert-informed, evidence-based guidance and insights.
   - card_image_3: img/drivelastingchange.png
     card_description_2: We share our knowledge and resources to support business leaders to take action on mental health in their own workplaces.